b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 so... what the fuck.

-This is Alma the Younger.
+This is *Alma the Younger*.
 You know, the one who had a notorious conversion story, going from [actively seeking to destroy the church of God](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/27?lang=eng&id=p10#p10) to having [an angel deliver a verbal smackdown and straighten him out](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/27?lang=eng&id=p11-p13#p11)?
 The same Alma who was [struck dumb](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/27?lang=eng&id=p19#p19) by the power of God for [stealing away the hearts of the people, causing much dissention](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/27?lang=eng&id=p8-p9#p8)?
 That guy?

 Of any person for Korihor to interact with, I would hope that Alma, of all people, would be empathetic and compassionate, seeing how Korihor is going the exact same fucking thing that Alma did, continuing up until divine intervention shook him into sobriety.
 What am I supposed to learn from this story?